-Step 1: Check Current Swappiness Value
+Step 1: Check the Current Swappiness Value

 cat /proc/sys/vm/swappiness